-- If a criminal record is the basis of a family's termination, a copy of the record must accompany (or precede) the termination notice and a copy of the record must also be provided to the subject of the record [24 CFR 982.553(d)]. - If immigration status is the basis of a family's termination, as discussed in section 12-I.D, the special notice requirements in section 16-III.D must be followed.
+- If a criminal record is the basis of a family's termination, the CCHA must provide a copy of the record to the subject of the record and the tenant so that they have an opportunity to dispute the accuracy and relevance of the record [24 CFR 982.553(d)(2)]. - If immigration status is the basis of a family's termination, as discussed in section 12-I.D, the special notice requirements in section 16-III.D must be followed.